Good morning everyone.

 Letters and Sounds

-Today we are going to practise recognising and using the digraphs we learnt last week, ch, sh, th, ng and also blending letters to read words with the digraphs and segmenting words orally and then writing the words down.
+Today we are going to practise recognising, reading and writing words using the digraphs we learnt last week, ch, sh, th, ng.
 Do one video now and one later in the day.

 10.00 Live assembly with Mr Woolley